digitalme-my/NXLAuth-iOS/README.md

     </dict>
     </plist>
     ```

-### Static Library

-You can also use AppAuth as a static library.
-This requires linking the library
-and your project and including the headers.
-Suggested configuration:

-1. Create an Xcode Workspace.
-2. Add `AppAuth.xcodeproj` to your Workspace.
-3. Include libAppAuth as a linked library for your target (in the "General ->
-Linked Framework and Libraries" section of your target).
-4. Add `AppAuth-iOS/Source` to your search paths of your target ("Build Settings ->
-"Header Search Paths").

 ## Auth Flow

-AppAuth supports both manual interaction with the Authorization Server
+NXLAuth provide convenience methods to interaction with the Authorization Server
-where you need to perform your own token exchanges, as well as convenience
-methods that perform some of this logic for you.
-This example uses the
+where you perform token exchanges and some of this logic for you.
+This Demo app uses the
 convenience method which returns either an `OIDAuthState` object, or an error.

 `OIDAuthState` is a class that keeps track of the authorization and token